These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 7. Loud and Soft

-Using catalogues and magazines with plenty of pictures, ask kids to cut or tear out photos of things that make noise.
+Using catalogues and magazines with plenty of pictures, ask the children to cut or tear out images of things that make noise.

 After each child has collected examples, make a poster with the word “loud” on one side and “soft” on the other.